Research-Based

 Bovine Collagen Supplements

-Bovine collagen can be found in different forms, including gelatin and hydrolyzed collagen.
-Gelatin is typically found in food products as a thickening agent, such as Jell-O, marshmallows, and gummy bears, whereas hydrolyzed collagen is most common in collagen supplements.
+Bovine collagen comes in various forms, including gelatin and hydrolyzed collagen.
+Gelatin typically appears in food products as a thickening agent—found in Jell-O, marshmallows, and gummy bears—while hydrolyzed collagen dominates supplement formulations.

-Hydrolyzed collagen is more easily absorbed by the body than gelatin.
-You can find hydrolyzed bovine collagen in the form of powders, tablets, and capsules.
+Hydrolyzed collagen offers superior absorption compared to gelatin.
+You’ll find hydrolyzed bovine collagen available in powders, tablets, and capsules.

-Always speak with your healthcare provider before adding a supplement into your routine, especially if you take medications for a chronic condition.
+Always consult your healthcare provider before incorporating any supplement into your routine, particularly if you take medications for chronic conditions.

 Conclusion

-Bovine collagen is a popular supplement made by extracting collagen from cows.
-Consuming bovine collagen can help to boost collage levels in your body which typically decrease as we age.
+Bovine collagen is a sought-after supplement created by extracting collagen from cattle.
+Consuming bovine collagen can help restore collagen levels in your body, which naturally decline with age.

 Photo of author